 - G : Gigabits/bytes, counter value

-If Per row is selected above, an additional field is presented, Policy Threat Multiplier.
-This value is used to multiply the policy violation counts for this threshold to give its weighted value reported as the Threat Index in the Policy Violations listings.
+- If Per row is selected above, an additional field is presented, called Policy Threat Multiplier.
+This value is used to multiply the policy violation counts for this threshold to give its weighted value reported as the Threat Index in the Policy Violations list.
 Default is 1.

 - Save – Saves the threshold with the changes made up to this point